jamie-murdoch/ContextualDecomposition/README.md

 - PDR framework (PNAS 2019 [pdf](https://arxiv.org/abs/1901.04592)) - an overarching framewwork for guiding and framing interpretable machine learning

-# Related work
-- this work is part of an overarching project, guided by the [PDR framework](https://arxiv.org/abs/1901.04592) for interpretable machine learning
-- for related work, see the [github repo](https://github.com/csinva/disentangled-attribution-curves) for [disentangled attribution curves](https://arxiv.org/abs/1905.07631)

 # Reference

 - feel free to use/share this code openly!